Using WillowSign to Legally Sign Documents

 Use this action when:

-Multiple external or internal signers must sign in a specific order or location.
+• Multiple external or internal signers must sign in a specific order or at specific locations on the document.

-You want to collect and store signed documents securely with traceable history.
+• You want to collect and store signed documents securely with a full, traceable history.

 How It Works